Namuanki is an Official Selection of the 79th Venice International Film Festival of La Biennale di Venezia

 I approach virtual reality as an artistic medium in and of itself.
 I create worlds that are native to virtual reality.
 Rather than simulate or depict actual physical realities, my worlds are realities in and of themselves.
 I emulate aspects of reality and nature, but the advantage of VR is that I can pick and choose what aspects I want to emulate and I can alter them.

-I like procedural creation methods because they allow me to create a level of complexity that would be extremely time consuming to produce by hand.
+I like procedural creation methods because they allow me to create a level of complexity that would be extremely time and resource consuming to produce by hand.
 The procedural approach is very flexible.
 For example, I can build a process to generate and place hundreds of unique rocks based on rules and randomness.
 Once I have the process built, I can fine tune it through however many iterations and variations until I’m happy with the results.
 And if I need to, I can always go in and manually change anything I’m not happy with.
 The procedural approach lets me both create and discover my work.